tonethar/IGME-330-Spring-2019/exams/midterm-inclass-review.md

 ## VI.
 Interview-Style Question

-- Be sure you practice the question at the end of [sample-midterm-exam.md](./sample-midterm-exam.md)
+- Be sure you practice the interview question at the end of [sample-midterm-exam.md](./sample-midterm-exam.md)

 <hr><hr>